 Every senior is strongly encouraged to meet with the college advisors.
 After talking with the student and reviewing their academic credentials, realistic options are discussed in terms of college admissions, major, financial aid and career goals.

 Brother Eugene Birmingham is a Marist Brother who began his work in the Guidance Department at Molloy in 2008.
-Before he was assigned to Molloy, he ministered as a teacher, a campus minister, and a counselor in Lawrence, Chicago, the Bronx and New York City.
+Before he was assigned to Molloy, he ministered as a teacher, special education support teacher (SETSS), a campus minister, and a counselor in Lawrence, Chicago, the Bronx and New York City.
 Br.
 Eugene holds a B.A. in History from Marist College, an M.S. in Education (Administration) from Manhattan College, an M.A. and a P.D. in Counseling from Manhattan College, M.S from Fordham University, an M.R.E. from Loyola University and an M.S. in Literacy from Mercy College.
 Br.
-Eugene works with students as a personal and academic counselor, as the Coordinator of Students with Disabilities, and as a participant in the retreat program.
-He can be reached via email at email@example.com
+Eugene works with students as a personal and academic counselor and as a participant in the retreat program.
+He can be reached via email at [email protected]

 Brother Kevin Brogan is a Marist Brother and a member of the Archbishop Molloy Class of 1963.
 He was a member of the faculty from 1980-1983, went on to work at a Marist schools in Florida and Texas, and returned to Molloy in 1997.
 Br.
 Kevin has worked as a teacher, counselor, and a coach.
 He has a B.A. in Biology from Marist College, an M.S. in Biology from St. Mary’s University, an M.A. in Science Teaching from Antioch College, and an M.A. in Counseling and Professional Certification in Administration from the University of Texas at Brownsville.
-Currently, he is the academic counselor for sophomores and teaches Chemistry.
-He can be reached via email firstname.lastname@example.org
+Currently, he is a College Guidance counselor.
+He can be reached via email [email protected]

-Mr. Christopher X. Dougherty, LMSW, Department Chairperson graduated from Molloy in 1991 and was hired in 1997 as a personal counselor, academic counselor, Peer Groups counselor, and S.M.I.L.E. moderator.
+Mr. Christopher X. "Doc" Dougherty, LMSW, Department Chairperson graduated from Molloy in 1991 and was hired in 1997 as a personal counselor, academic counselor, Peer Groups counselor, and S.M.I.L.E. moderator.
 He has a B.A. in Psychology from Mount Saint Mary and an M.S.W. from Boston College.
-Mr. Dougherty also moderates the I A.M.
-Green Environmental Club and is one of the co-founders of the St. Marcellin Society.
-Outside of Molloy, Mr. Dougherty is a part-time counselor and adjunct lecturer in the Counseling Department of Queensborough Community College, and he is also an Emergency Medical Technician.
-He can be reached via email at email@example.com
+Mr. Dougherty also co-moderates the I A.M.
+Green Environmental Club, the Science Fiction Club, and is one of the co-founders of the St. Marcellin Society (SMCS).
+Mr. Dougherty coordinates the NYC Board of Elections teen poll worker program at Molloy and is also a certified NYS Emergency Medical Technician.
+He can be reached via email at [email protected]

 Mr. Gus Esgro

-Mr. Gus Esgro is the newest addition to the Archbishop Molloy Guidance Department, having served as an Assistant Director of Admissions at The University of Scranton since 2012.
+Mr. Gus Esgro has been a member of the Archbishop Molloy Guidance Department since 2015.
+Before coming to Molloy he served as an Assistant Director of Admissions at The University of Scranton.
 While pursuing his M.S. in Secondary Education, he worked as a graduate assistant in the Sports Information Department, and volunteered as an assistant coach on the University of Scranton Men’s Soccer Team.
 He earned his B.S. in International Studies and Journalism in 2009.
-He can be reached at email@example.com.
+He can be reached at [email protected].

 Brother James Norton is a Marist Brother who came to Molloy in 1968 as a teacher of Spanish.
 He has a B.A. in Spanish from Marist College and an M.S. in School Counseling from St. John’s University.
 In 1972, he was asked to take on some counseling responsibilities and he has been involved in this work since then.
 Brother James is a counselor for ninth, tenth and eleventh graders and is the coordinator of the Peer Group Counseling Program.
 Brother James plays the bagpipes as a member of the Molloy Pipes and Drums Band.
 Br.
 James can be reached via email at [email protected]